BUGS

 IF(OBJ.EQ.BOTTLE.AND.K.NE.0)PLACE(K)=-1

 HOLDNG is never incremented for the liquid.
-This is intentional and correct - the liquid is inside the bottle, not a separately carried item.
-The death handler accounts for this correctly by zeroing out both liquids before the drop loop runs, preventing DROP from decrementing HOLDNG for them:
+This is intentional - the liquid is inside the bottle.
+The death handler accounts for this correctly by zeroing both liquids before its drop loop:

 PLACE(WATER)=0